 Plan HDG has an even lower premium, costing $24 to $66.81.
-This plan has all the benefits of Plan G, but it has a higher deductible.
+This plan has all the benefits of Plan G but a higher deductible.
 Weigh the costs carefully between this Plans G and HDG.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-The plan in the area with the lowest premium is Aetna.
+The Charlottesville, Virginia, Part D plan with the lowest premium is Aetna.
 It costs $7.10 regularly but has a deductible of $480.
 This plan has a 3-star rating from Medicare.

 Humana has a significantly higher premium.
 It costs $22.70 and has the same deductible of $480.
 This plan has a higher 4-star rating.